Planning by Topic

 - Gives flexibility to pursue children’s interests and meet the needs of particular cohorts

 Topics fit into 3 broad categories or themes across the whole school.
-This allows for knowledge and skills to be sequenced and developed across the school and enables teachers to know what has already been taught and what learning is coming next.
+This allows for knowledge to be sequenced and developed across the school and enables teachers to know what has already been taught and what learning is coming next.

 “Understanding people and places” “Innovation and Change” “Past present and future”

 These topics explore the themes of places near and far; comparing landscapes. studying how places have changed over time and the impact that people have on the world around them.

 These topics explore how innovation has shaped our world; the impact of individuals, inventions and ideas in shaping the world we live in and the impact our own ideas and actions may have in the future.

 These topics explore the past; how lives were different in the past, how the past has shaped our present and how our present can shape the future.

 Key Subjects – History, Art, Music